drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Example pf config

-Add the following rules to a file named `pf.rules`:
+Add the following example rules to a file such as `pf.rules`:

 ```console
 # Define interface